muratk3n/thirdwave/en/tweets/2019/week47.md

 trend say?
 I [looked](https://muratk3n.github.io/thirdwave/en/2018/01/january-temperatures.html) at NYC January temparatures, the trend is up.

-"But how come it is still cold?
+"Denier: But how come it is still cold?
 It is getting colder.
 Coldest day ever today"

 *2019-11-17 23:57:48*